The BEST Instant Pot Kheer

 Tips to make Kheer in the Instant Pot

 - To get the proper texture: It’s important to grind the rice prior to cooking.
 Don’t worry if the rice is not completely homogenous after being ground.
-After cooking, make sure you use your wooden spoon to mash the rice against the sides of the Instant Pot to get.
+After cooking, make sure you use your wooden spoon to mash the rice against the sides of the Instant Pot.

 - If you prefer, you can use cardamom powder instead of whole cardamom.
 If so, add the cardamom powder at the end with the sugar and condensed milk.